 Say goodbye to the EA-6B Prowler with these fun facts

-In March 2019, the Marine Corps will stand down its last squadron of EA-6B Prowlers.
-This stand down will mark the end of the Prowler's active service in the U.S. military.
+In March 2019, the Marine Corps stood down its last squadron of EA-6B Prowlers.
+This stand down marked the end of the Prowler's active service in the U.S. military.
 The tactical electronic warfare jamming bird first started its career in 1971, making it one of the oldest airframes still flying.
 Well, until Mar.
 8th.
 2019, it will be.

 It will be replaced by the advanced capabilities of the F-35 Joint Strike Fighter, just like the F-35 replaced the F/A-18 Hornet and the AV-8B Harrier.

 It fought everyone from Ho Chi Minh to ISIS

 First introduced to southeast Asia in 1972, the Prowler has been there with the Air Force, Navy, and Marine Corps through thick and thin, deploying more than 70 times and flying more than 260,000 hours.

 Its victories were flawless

 Not one Prowler has ever been lost to enemy action.
 Many have tried; North Vietnam, Libya, Iraq (a few times!), Iran, the Taliban, Panama, no one has been able to take down any of the 170 Prowlers built to defend America.
 Unfortunately, 50 of those were lost due to accidents and mishaps.

 An EA-6B Prowler at Bagram Air Base, Afghanistan.

 But what to do when there's no enemy radar to jam?
 It still blocks radio signals and weapon targeting systems.
 The Prowler was a perfect addition to the Global War on Terror, as it also could block cell signals and garage door openers, keeping troops on the ground safe from many remotely-triggered improvised explosive devices.